 This site grew out of Alexis's interest to support people in their meditation practice at home and after retreats, and it is inspired by his own teacher's emphasis on the importance of practicing in daily life.

 Alexis has been in the field of mindfulness and meditation since 2001.
-After graduating from Harvard in 1995, he spent several years in medical school before leaving his chosen career as a doctor to seek out a different path.
+After graduating from Harvard University in 1995, he spent several years in medical school before leaving his chosen career as a doctor to seek out a different path.
 It was while traveling in India that he was introduced to insight meditation.

 Since that time, Alexis has practiced in many meditative styles and traditions, including with Sayadaw U Tejaniya, the Thai Forest tradition with Ajahn Sumedho, the Tibetan tradition with Yongey Mingyur Rinpoche and within the lay Western insight community where he continues to learn from the growing diversity of voices.